Localization and nilpotent spaces in A^1-homotopy theory: Applications

 where the left vertical map is the fundamental class, the bottom horizontal map is the map $\Omega K(\Z(2n),4n) \to \mathscr{F}$ from the fiber sequence structure.
 Under the assumptions on $k$, the left vertical map is a $\Q$-$\aone$-weak equivalence, and the bottom horizontal map induces the summand of $\bpi_i^{\aone}(Q_{4n-1})_{\Q}$ in $\bpi_i^{\aone}(\mathscr{F})_{\Q}$.
 This square commutes after rationalization.
 Indeed, the composite map $Q_{4n-1} \to Q_{2n} \to K(\Z(n),2n)$ is null, and therefore lifts (rationally) to a map $Q_{4n-1} \to K(\Z(2n),4n-1)$.
 The group of such homomorphisms is isomorphic to $\Q$, so it suffices to observe that the lifted map is non-zero, in which case it is a multiple of the fundamental class.
 Since $[\iota,\iota]$ splits the $\aone$-EHP sequence, it induces the identity $\Omega Q_{4n-1} \to \Omega Q_{4n-1}$ and thus is not null-$\aone$-homotopic. \end{proof}

-\begin{rem} If $k$ is a subfield of $\cplx$, then the complex realization of the fiber sequence of the $\Q$-$\aone$-fiber sequence of Theorem~\ref{thm:fibersequenceevenspheres} is the $\Q$-fiber sequence $S^{2n} \to K(\Z,2n) \to K(\Z,4n)$.
-This fact follows immediately from the fact that the complex realization of $Q_{2n}$ is $S^{2n}$ and that the complex realizations motivic Eilenberg-Mac Lane spaces of this form are corresponding ordinary Eilenberg-Mac Lane spaces \cite[Corollary 3.48]{VMEM}.
+\begin{rem} If $k$ is a subfield of $\cplx$, then the complex realization of the $\Q$-$\aone$-fiber sequence of Theorem~\ref{thm:fibersequenceevenspheres} is the $\Q$-fiber sequence $S^{2n} \to K(\Z,2n) \to K(\Z,4n)$.
+This fact follows immediately from the fact that the complex realization of $Q_{2n}$ is $S^{2n}$ and that the complex realizations of motivic Eilenberg-Mac Lane spaces of this form are corresponding ordinary Eilenberg-Mac Lane spaces \cite[Corollary 3.48]{VMEM}.
 Indeed, the induced map $H^{2n,n}(Q_{2n},\Z) \to H^{2n}(S^{2n},\Z)$ is precisely the cycle class map, which sends the fundamental class to the fundamental class, and a similar statement holds for the squaring map. \end{rem}

 \begin{footnotesize} \end{footnotesize} \Addresses